Bluma Tischler Postdoctoral Fellowship

 2. Letters of support from three sponsors

-One letter should be from the supervisor of the candidate, and the others from individuals familiar with the candidate’s academic and research abilities.
-Sponsors are asked to comment on the applicant’s research potential and achievements, interpersonal skills, academic abilities, and greatest strengths and weaknesses.
+One letter should be from the candidate’s supervisor, and the others should be from individuals familiar with the candidate’s academic and research abilities.
+Sponsors are asked to comment on the applicant’s research potential and achievements, interpersonal skills, academic abilities, and strengths and weaknesses.

 Letters of support should be addressed to Dr. Miriam Spering, Associate Dean of Graduate and Postdoctoral Education, and emailed directly by the sponsors to the email id med.gradpostdoc@ubc.ca.